Teanlouise/Cheatsheets/Python.md

 # MODULES

+- package code into files or sets of files
+- a collection of Python declarations intented to be used as a tool
+- also referred to as libraries or packages
+- `package`: directory that holds collection of modules

+### Import
 ```
 from module_name import object_name as alias_name
 ```
 - includes all imports at top of file
 - `import *` : imports all, but can be risky as overwrites existing
-- package code into files or sets of files
-- a collection of Python declarations intented to be used as a tool
-- also referred to as libraries or packages
-- `package`: directory that holds collection of modules

 ```
 from file_name import func_name